 Mitochondrial dysfunction and ROS

-Reactive oxygen species (ROS) are highly reactive molecules with a free oxygen that easily reacts with other molecules.
-Think about what happens if you leave something iron out in the air – it is going to react with oxygen to form rust pretty quickly.
+Reactive oxygen species (ROS) are highly reactive molecules with a free oxygen that easily react with other molecules.
+Think about what happens if you leave something made of iron out in the air – it is going to react with oxygen to form rust pretty quickly.
 Reactive oxygen species will react automatically with other molecules, changing the other molecules.